davidsneuman/tipCalculator/README.md

 ## Notes

-Implementing the UIStepper was challenging.
-This feature still needs work, but it taught me a lot.
+Implementing the UIStepper was challenging, but it taught me a lot.

 ## License